 ), St. Louis is not only fun – but also affordable.

-Forest Park Washington University’s location, right next to Forest Park, gives students easy access to everything the 1,293-acre park has to offer.
+Washington University’s location, right next to Forest Park, gives you easy access to everything the 1,293-acre park has to offer.
 Miles of walking and cycling paths, paddle boats, golf courses, softball fields, museums, and tennis courts.
 Plus outdoor events like concerts, movies, and festivals.

 The park also houses the free Saint Louis Zoo, rated the country’s #1 zoo (according to Zagat Survey’s U.S. Family Travel Guide in association with Parenting magazine).
-Or you can explore the arts and culture side of St. Louis at the Missouri History Museum, Saint Louis Art Museum, or Saint Louis Science Center, where admission is always free.
+Or you can explore the arts and culture side of St. Louis at the Missouri History Museum, Saint Louis Art Museum, or Saint Louis Science Center, all with free admission.
 Take in a free outdoor play during the Shakespeare Festival, or enjoy a musical at The Muny, the country’s oldest and largest outdoor theater, where national touring companies of some of Broadway’s biggest shows take the stage.
+Read more in Get to Know St. Louis (PDF).

 There’s even more to do beyond St. Louis’ largest green space.
 With 100 parks in the metropolitan area, St. Louis provides a variety of places to enjoy the great outdoors and Missouri’s natural beauty.
 The Missouri Botanical Garden is a beautiful, 79-acre botanical oasis and one of the world’s premier botanical research institutions.
 Laumeier Sculpture Park is a stunning open space that features modern outdoor sculptures from some of the world’s greatest artists.
 All against a beautiful natural landscape.
 And Katy Trail State Park, west of campus, offers a scenic, easy-to-navigate 240-mile long hiking and biking trail for long or short excursions – some of which include stops at some of Missouri’s finest wineries.